 - Enhance the look of your property

-- GRP offers a cost effective solution to weather protection
+- Fibreglass (GRP) offers a cost effective solution to weather protection

-- Over door canopies are simple to install
+- Over fibreglass door canopies are simple to install

-- Our canopies are maintenance free, wipe with warm soapy water for an as new loo
+- Our door canopies are maintenance free, wipe with warm soapy water for an as new look

-We supply a quality range of door canopies, and have done for many years.
-Any of our products will add instant appeal and sophistication and give a lasting impression to your property.
+We supply a quality range of fibreglass (GRP) door canopies, and have done for many years.
+All of our products will add instant appeal and sophistication to your home and give a lasting impression to your property.

 WHY USE US

-FibreGlass Mouldings were established in 1993 and having 45 years experience in the glass fibre industry is now a leading composite moulding company.
-We specialise in the design, development and production of high quality products and services made of glass fibre reinforced plastic(GRP)
+FibreGlass Mouldings was established in 1993 and having 45 years experience in the glass fibre industry is now a leading composite moulding company.
+We specialise in the design, development and production of high quality products and services made of glassfibre reinforced plastic(GRP)